-But does simply boiling your tap water remove Chlorine, and will that be enough to completely drive it out?
+You could remove Chlorine from tap water by boiling it, but will that be enough to completely drive it out?

 What about its less volatile and more stable substitute – Chloramine?

-Boiling city water can be a quick natural way to rid it from Chlorine and make it safe for aquarium fish or simply eliminate the unpleasant taste for drinking purposes.
+Boiling your city water is the fastest natural way to remove Chlorine from it.
+In that regard, it will make it safe for aquarium fish, and it will eliminate the unpleasant taste for drinking purposes.

 Chloramine is the chemical bond between Ammonia and Chlorine and is less volatile and reactive than the free Chlorine molecules.

-These qualities enable Chloramine to stay a lot longer in water than Chlorine and are the main reason why most water facilities switch to it for disinfection.
+These qualities enable dissolved Chloramine to stay a lot longer in tap water than Chlorine.

 Boiling speeds up the evaporation of Chloramine from tap water significantly, but it still remains a relatively slow process.
 You’ll need to boil 10 gallons of water for at least an hour to completely remove 1 mg/L (milligram per Liter) of Chloramine.
 Therefore it’s not feasible to try and boil Chloramine out of larger volumes of tap water.

-Rarely, your city water will contain less than 2 mg/L of Chloramine, and in some cases it can contain up to 4 mg/L as per the Environmental Protection Agency’s regulation.
+In some cases it can hold up to 4 mg/L as per the Environmental Protection Agency’s regulation.

 Chloramine takes up to 17 times longer than Chlorine to completely gas off from water that’s being boiled.

 However, Chlorine outgasses relatively fast under the same conditions.